khasimrafiuddin/CardanoStaking/index.md

 - We will adjust future fee structure in alighment to the IOHK algorithm for the optimal benefit of the stake holders.
 - Feature rich website coming in the near future

-- Do not get carried away by operators offering 0% fees and noded with high saturation of funds.
+- Do not get carried away by operators offering 0% fees and with high saturation of funds.
-- Operators with low fees may not be able to offer 99.99% uptime of their systems thus missing out on our rewards
+- Also operators with low fees may not be able to offer 99.99% uptime thus missing out on ADA rewards
+- Low fee and high saturation of funds is not always good for the IOHK reward algorithm.
+See article below
 ```
-**IOHK algorithm will not always favor saturated pools** [Check this article](https://www.reddit.com/r/cardano/comments/ejie0c/cardano_staking_what_drives_returns_how_to_pick/)  to make an informed decision of your choice.
+**IOHK algorithm will not always favor saturated pools** [Check this article](https://www.reddit.com/r/cardano/comments/ejie0c/cardano_staking_what_drives_returns_how_to_pick/)  to make an informed decision of your choice and also help operators with low stake to promote true decentralization of the Cardano eco system.